pygreece/community/organization/principals/en.md

 ### Member Roles

-While the administrators are focused on running the legal entity of PyGreece AMKE, the members have specific roles, serving all actions running by the PyGreece Community.
+While the administrators are focused on running the legal entity of PyGreece AMKE, the members have specific roles, serving all actions running by the PyGreece community.
 Those roles are:

-- _PyGreece Community Projects_: This role is dedicated to the Projects run by PyGreece Community.
-The director with this role is responsible to find, identify, raise an idea, opportunity or need, initiate implementation, maintain, take forward every PyGreece Community Project, while making sure that more and more contributors will come on board, and we create an impact.
+- _PyGreece community projects_: This role is dedicated to the Projects run by PyGreece community.
+The director with this role is responsible to find, identify, raise an idea, opportunity or need, initiate implementation, maintain, take forward every PyGreece community project, while making sure that more and more contributors will come on board, and we create an impact.
-- _Community Outreach_: This role is dedicated to the PyGreece Community outreach and the online community server.
-The director is the main contact for community events that PyGreece Community attends and is responsible for strategic decision making regarding the discord server.
+- _Community outreach_: This role is dedicated to the PyGreece community outreach and the online community server.
+The director is the main contact for community events that PyGreece community attends and is responsible for strategic decision making regarding the discord server.
 - _PyCon Greece_: This is role is monitoring the progress of PyCon Greece Conference.
 Is in contact with the board & the conference workgroups.
 More detailed:
   - Communicates with the board all important updates.
   - Selects the lead of each team.